zackmdavis/Less_Wrong_Drafts/said_achmiz_in_his_felon_stripes_stands_far_above_you_now.md

 https://www.greaterwrong.com/posts/98sCTsGJZ77WgQ6nE/banning-said-achmiz-and-broader-thoughts-on-moderation/comment/BJ2j8sQThHzDYNFo9
 > holding extreme disdain and disrespect for interlocutors while being committed to never saying anything explicitly or even denying that it is the case

+[TODO: examples throughout the post
+Ben Pace writes about
+> any commenter being able to demand answers to questions at the risk of the post-author’s status ]

 Gordon Worley is actually a coward